B.Ed Entrance Exam > B.Ed Entrance Notes > Teaching Aptitude for Teaching Exam > Notes: Teaching Formula

 7. From Psychological to Logical

-• The teaching process should follow a psychological sequence that aligns with students' natural learning processes before organizing it logically.
+• The teaching process should initially follow a psychological sequence that aligns with the natural learning processes of students before organising it logically.

-• Example: A teacher might first engage students with a story related to a new topic (psychological) before breaking down the topic into logical steps or categories.
+• Example.
+For instance, a teacher might start by engaging students with a story related to a new topic, which serves a psychological purpose, and then proceed to break down the topic into logical steps or categories.

-• Importance: This approach ensures that the teaching process is both engaging and structured, preventing confusion and disorganization.
+• Importance.
+This approach ensures that the teaching process is both engaging and structured, preventing confusion and disorganisation among students.

 8. From Actual to Representative